This guide will provide

 Hand Engine timecode

 In order to record raw capacitance data, joint angle data and timecode data first define a Label for the recording, then toggle the Record Switch to Rec.
 To Stop the recording toggle the Record Switch to ‘Stop’.
+The will be a red pulsing light to indicate recording is still going.

 NOTE: A subfolder is created for each take in C:\Users\<user_id>\Documents\StretchSense Hand Engine with the naming convention <take name>_<date>_<time>